DUYTRAN-642/Finance-Credit-cards-Transactions-Fraud-Machine-Learning-Python/README.md

 ## 📌 Background & Overview

+### 📖 What is this project about?
+What Business Question will it solve?

-This project uses a dataset of credit card transactions to build a basic Machine Learning model for predicting credit card fraud.
-The dataset includes transaction details, cardholder information, and a label indicating whether each transaction is fraudulent or not.
-The goal is to train a model that can accurately classify transactions as fraudulent (1) or non-fraudulent (0).
+✔️ This project builds a basic Machine Learning model for predicting credit card fraud.

-You can explore the implementation of this project in the provided Google Colab notebook.
+✔️ Provide actionable insights for decision making in enhancing finacial security of bank, increasing customer reliability and satisfaction.

+### 👤 Who is this project for?

+✔️ Data analysts & business analysts
+✔️ Decision-makers & stakeholders

 ## Dataset Information
 The dataset contains the following features: